pauli3j/pauliej/README.md

 # 🌟 PaulieJ Project 🌟

-Welcome to the **PaulieJ Project**!
+Welcome to project **pauliej.com**!
 This repository houses a sophisticated full-stack application with a Python backend and a Next.js frontend, all containerized for easy deployment.
 Follow the steps below to set up and run the project on your local machine or deploy it to the cloud.

 ## 🚀 Features